jspahrsummers/libextobjc/README.md

  * Convenience functions to install blocks as methods, using the EXTBlockMethod module.
  * Lots of extensions and additional functionality built on top of `<objc/runtime.h>`, including extremely customizable method injection, reflection upon object properties, and various functions to extend class hierarchy checks and method lookups.

 Some of these are just proofs of concept, and not necessarily recommended for production code.
-Others are quite valuable, and make Objective-C safer and/or more flexible.
+Others (mainly those bolded in the list above) are quite valuable, and make Objective-C safer and/or more flexible.
 Check out the headers for more information.

 # License